Invariance principle and non-compact center foliations: Introduction

 \section{Introduction}

-Hyperbolic systems are usually studied through their invariant foliations and invariant measures: we can relate them by disintegrating the measures along the leaves of the foliations.
-This may be extended to more general settings.
+The objective of this work is to study the relation between two objects that are on the core of hyperbolic dynamics: \emph{invariant foliations} and \emph{invariant measures}.
+We can relate them by disintegrating the measures along the leaves of the foliations.